 If your permanent residence is not located within a reasonable distance of the UW Libraries, you can obtain books through the Libraries' Interlibrary Loan Service.
 There is a fee for this book delivery service.

-Ask questions 24/7 using our live chat service.
-A UW librarian is usually available weekdays from 9am to 5pm; on evenings and weekends, the service is staffed by librarians from around the country.
-They can usually assist you with your questions, and if not, we see the conversation and follow-up the next working day.
+Get your research and library-related questions answered 24/7 using our chat service.
+UW librarians are typically available weekdays from 9am-5pm.
+On evenings and weekends, the service is staffed by academic librarians from the US, Canada and UK.
+They can usually assist you with your questions, and if not, we see the conversation and follow up the next working day.
 You can also submit questions via email or contact me directly.